 When you’re living with spina bifida, a spinal cord injury, or another condition that can easily lead to pressure sores and wounds, it’s important to do daily skin checks.

-Whether you have experienced it firsthand or not, we all know a pressure sore can lead to some terrible outcomes.
-By actively making sure we keep an eye on our skin, we can significantly reduce the risk for pressure sores to develop.
+Whether you have experienced it firsthand or not, we all know a pressure sore can lead to terrible outcomes.
+By actively monitoring our skin, we can significantly reduce the risk of pressure sores developing.

 Tip 3.
 Prepare your wheelchair.

 Do you use a wheelchair?
-If so, another important aspect of summer health is making sure you prepare your wheelchair in advance of outdoor activities.
+If so, another important aspect of summer health is preparing your wheelchair before outdoor activities.

 For example, if you plan on going swimming or being in the water, bring along some extra towels.
 You’ll need some for your body, but it’s also a good idea to have some extra for your chair.